Location: Clinic, First Floor

 Hours: Monday through Friday, 7:30 a.m. to 4:30 p.m.

-About us: Mobility shots, childhood immunizations, transcribing shot data from medical records, allergy testing (appointment required, must see primary care manager first), immunizations, and tuberculosis testing, which is not administered on Thursday or the day before any long weekend.
+About us: Mobility shots, childhood immunizations, transcribing shot data from medical records, allergy testing with an appointment required, and you must see a primary care manager first, immunizations, and tuberculosis testing, which is not administered on Thursday or the day before any long weekend, are offered.

 Location: Clinic, Second Floor

 About us: Bioenvironmental Engineering is a process of using engineering principles to reduce and solve health risks and dangers caused by occupational activities.
 It has four general areas: radiation, industrial hygiene, environmental protection, and emergency response.

 Location: Med Group Clinic, First Floor, check in with Family Health

 Hours: Monday through Friday, 8 a.m. to 5 p.m.; appointments can be made outside of these hours by calling the number shown below